fjarri-attic/oldi-hero-translation/GLOSSARY.md

 # Glossary

-Settled English renderings of names, places, epithets, and terms (including the epithets introduced by the authors).
+Settled English renderings of names, places, epithets, and terms (including the epithets introduced by the authors), roughly in the order of appearance.
 Check here before translating a proper noun that may have appeared earlier --- consistency matters more than any single "better" choice.

 | Russian | English | Notes |
 |---|---|---|